rrainey/agc-mechanical-cad/README.md

 ## Introduction

-The Apollo Guidance Compuer (AGC) is one of the critical inventions that made the U.S. moon landing possible.
+The Apollo Guidance Compuer (AGC) is one of the critical inventions that made the U.S. moon landings possible.
 AGC's were installed in both the Apollo Command Module and Lunar Excursion Module.
 MIT and NASA archives, as well as important contributions from some of the original team members have given us a rich set of detail about how this computer was constructed.

 The [Virtual AGC Project](https://www.ibiblio.org/apollo/) was originally focused on software simulation